waldur/waldur-site-agent/plugins/cscs-hpc-storage/README.md

 - Check that the storage system has resources with the specified data type
 - Use `debug=true` to inspect raw data and verify data type values

-**SOCKS proxy connection issues:**
+**GID not found errors:**

+- Ensure project has `backend_metadata` with the configured GID field
+- Check field name matches `unix_gid_field` setting (default: `"unix_gid"`)
+- Enable `development_mode: true` for testing with mock GID values
-- Verify the proxy is running: `netstat -an | grep 12345`
+- Verify project UUID is correct in resource data
-- Check proxy format: use `socks5://localhost:12345` not just `localhost:12345`
-- Ensure httpx[socks] dependency is installed: `uv add "httpx[socks]"`

 **GID cache not working:**

 - Cache statistics available via backend's `get_gid_cache_stats()` method
 - Cache persists until server restart (no TTL-based expiration)
-- Mock values are used if HPC User API is unavailable
+- Mock values are used in development mode when GID is not found in metadata

 **Empty filter results:**